amplitude/Amplitude-JavaScript/README.md

 Version 3.0.0 is a major update that brings support for logging events to multiple Amplitude apps (multiple API keys). **Note: this change may break backwards compatibility on your setup.** See the subsection below on backwards compatibility.

-### Changes ###
+### API Changes ###

-The `amplitude` object can now maintain one or more instances, where each instance has a separate apiKey, userId, deviceId, and settings.
-These separate instances allow the logging of events to multiple Amplitude apps.
+The `amplitude` object now maintains one or more instances, where each instance has separate apiKey, userId, deviceId, and settings.
+Having separate instances allows for the logging of events to separate Amplitude apps.

-The most important API change is how you use the `amplitude` object.
+The most important API change is how you interact with the `amplitude` object.
 Before v3.0.0, you would directly call `amplitude.logEvent('EVENT_NAME')`.
 Now you will need to call functions on an instance as follows: `amplitude.getInstance('INSTANCE_NAME').logEvent('EVENT_NAME')` This notation will be familiar to people who have used our iOS and Android SDKs.

 ### Continue Logging Events to a Single Amplitude App / API Key ###

-If you want to continue logging events to a single Amplitude App (and a single API key), then you will want to call functions on the default instance, which you can fetch by calling `amplitude.getInstance()` with no instance name.
+If you want to continue logging events to a single Amplitude App (and a single API key), then you will want to call functions on the `default instance`, which you can fetch by calling `amplitude.getInstance()` with no instance name.
 The code examples in this README have been updated to follow this use case.

-For example, if you wanted to initialize the SDK with your apiKey and log an event, you would do something like this:
+For example, if you wanted to initialize the SDK with your single apiKey and log an event, you would do something like this:

 ```javascript
 amplitude.getInstance().init('API_KEY');